-A typical high performing motor is a hub motors.
+A typical high-performing motor is a hub motor.
 Hub motors are built into the wheel of the skateboard offering a cool and sleek design.

 Riders looking to add torque have a greater affinity for hub motors.
 But ultimately hub motors offer almost no flexibility.